rootwyrm/rootcore/MUPL.md

   * Patches MUST NOT change the license of the licensed material which they apply to
   * Patches MUST INCLUDE a clear statement that they apply to code covered by this license
   * Patches MUST INCLUDE a link to this license even if patches do not use this license
-* You MAY NOT redistribute this code in modified or unmodified form without written permission
+* You MAY NOT redistribute this code in modified or unmodified form without express written consent
 * You MAY NOT charge for the use of this code
-* You MAY NOT charge for assistance in implementing the licensed code without written permission
+* You MAY NOT charge for assistance in implementing the licensed code without express written consent

 COMMERCIAL and BUSINESS users are defined as entities which are using this code for ANY commercial activity, including but not limited to operating a business, providing services, providing software, or selling products.